Dre Campbell Farm

 This home remedy is widely used as a pesticide in organic farming.
 Neem oil inhibits feeding and disrupts the growth of many pests, including bean beetles.

-You can use pure neem oil to make a homemade Mexican bean beetle spray.
-Just combine 4 tablespoons of neem oil with 2 teaspoons of organic liquid soap and a gallon of water.
+Pure neem oil can be used to make a homemade Mexican bean beetle spray.
+Combine four tablespoons of neem oil with two teaspoons of organic liquid soap and a gallon of water.

 Use this solution to spray the leaves of your plants in the evening.